March 12

 Geoghan is already serving a nine-to-10 year prison sentence for fondling a child and faces at least one

-than 30 years as a priest.
+more criminal trial stemming from allegations by about 130 people that he molested them during his more than 30 years as a priest.
 A judge last week threw out two charges of child rape against Geoghan.

 The scandal has severely hurt the credibility of Law, the senior U.S. prelate, who along with other

-church leaders knew about Geoghan's history of sexually abusing children while they shuttled him from
+church leaders knew about Geoghan's history of sexually abusing children while they shuttled him from parish to parish in the 1980s and 1990s.

 Law said he hoped the settlement could help restore confidence in the diocese's hierarchy.